Freshman Admission Procedures and Requirements

 - Undeclared: Due to the competitive nature and enrollment limitations of some academic programs, we offer the opportunity to indicate a second choice of major.
 If you are undecided about the program of study you wish to pursue, you can select the Pre-Major Program (Undeclared).

-- BSN Nursing: Freshman applicants interested in the BSN Nursing (freshmen only) program must apply early in the fall of their high school senior year.
+- BSN Nursing: Freshman applicants interested in the BSN Nursing (freshmen only) program must apply early in the fall of their senior year.
 Please note, transferring into the Nursing program as a current WCU student is unlikely to occur.

 Special Admissions Programs